-The main bulk of the Company's operations are conducted within the Euro zone so there is a limited exposure to the foreign currency risk.
+The main bulk of the Company's operations are conducted within the Euro zone.
+Company exposure to exchange rate (FX) risk derives from existing or expected cash flows in foreign currency (GBP).
+Part of the exposure to exchange rate risk is hedged using futures and options.